Azurency/CQUI_Community-Edition/README.md

 # THANKS:
 * @Vans163 for his original QUI mod :heart:
-* @astog from the CivFanatics modding community for his [Better Trade Routes mod](http://forums.civfanatics.com/threads/better-trade-screen.602636/) AND his [More Lenses mod](https://forums.civfanatics.com/threads/more-lenses.606150/), which he merged personally in #165
+* @astog from the CivFanatics modding community for his [Better Trade Screen mod](http://forums.civfanatics.com/threads/better-trade-screen.602636/) AND his [More Lenses mod](https://forums.civfanatics.com/threads/more-lenses.606150/), which he merged personally in #165
+* Greg Miller (GMiller7138 on Civfanatics) for his [Unit Report Screen mod](https://forums.civfanatics.com/threads/unit-report-screen.602305/)
 * Ace from the CivFanatics modding community for his [Next City Plot mod](http://forums.civfanatics.com/resources/next-city-plot-by-ace.25437/)
 * Divine Yuri from the CivFanatics modding community for his [Custom City Panel mod](http://forums.civfanatics.com/resources/divine-yuris-custom-city-panel.25430/)
-* @ZhouYzzz for providing the Chinese localization
+* @ZhouYzzz for providing the Chinese localization in #161
+* @deggesim (Simone1974 on Civfanatics) for providing the Italian localization in #250
+* @e1ectron for providing the Russian localization in #251
-* @zgavin for UI bugfixes in #1 and #2
+* @sejbr for providing the Polish localization in #253
-* @olegbl for the Amenities overview overhaul in #4 and multiple UI bugfixes ( #9 and #12 )
-  * Additional kudos to /u/mateusarc from the Civilization subreddit for his original concept art
 * @jacks0nX for:
   * localization in #20
   * map pin enhancements in PR #21 and #55